-If a compliance certifier refuses to issue a compliance certificate, it is mandatory for the compliance certifier to tell WorkSafe about the refusal and the reasons for the refusal under regulation 6.23 of the Health and Safety at Work (Hazardous Substances) Regulations 2017(external link).
+If a compliance certifier refuses to issue a compliance certificate, the compliance certifier must tell WorkSafe about the refusal and the reasons for the refusal under regulation 6.23 of the Health and Safety at Work (Hazardous Substances) Regulations 2017(external link).

 This fact sheet outlines the duties of a compliance certifier when declining to issue a compliance certificate.